ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 In this section, you will provision a {{site.data.keyword.vpc_full}} (VPC) with subnets spanning across two availability zones (in short zones).
 You will provision VSIs in multiple zones within one region to ensure the high availability of your frontend and backend applications.

-You will also configure a public load balancer for your frontend and a private load balancer for your backend app to provide high availability between zones and reduce network latency for users.
+You will also configure a public load balancer for your frontend and a private load balancer for your backend app to provide high availability between zones.
 With load balancers in place, you can always configure SSL termination, sticky sessions, health checks, end-to-end encryption etc., For more info, refer to this [blog post](https://www.ibm.com/cloud/blog/deploy-and-auto-scale-isolated-workloads-across-multiple-zones).

 You will also create an instance template that is used to provision instances in your instance group and create an instance group in a single region that is made up of like virtual server instances.